Shinzo Abe: Yasukuni Shrine

 Abe visited the Yasukuni Shrine on several occasions, which enshrines the spirits of Japan's war dead, including several Class-A war criminals convicted in the International Military Tribunal for the Far East.
 While serving as Chief Cabinet Secretary in the government of Junichiro Koizumi, he visited in April 2006, prompting South Korea to describe the trip as "regrettable".
 He visited again on 15 August 2012, the anniversary of the end of World War II.
 After winning the presidency of the Liberal Democratic Party, he visited on 17 October 2012, in an official capacity as party president.

-He initially refrained from visiting the shrine as a sitting prime minister.
+Abe initially refrained from visiting the shrine as a sitting prime minister.
 He did not visit at all during his first term from September 2006 to September 2007, unlike his predecessor Koizumi, who had visited yearly while in office.
 Abe's not visiting the shrine prompted a Japanese nationalist named Yoshihiro Tanjo to cut off his little finger in protest and mail it to the LDP.
-While campaigning for the presidency of the LDP in 2012, Abe said that he regretted not visiting the shrine while prime minister.
-He again refrained from visiting the shrine during the first year of his second stint as prime minister in consideration of improving relations with the PRC and Korea, whose leaders refused to meet with Abe during this time.
+While campaigning for the presidency of the LDP in 2012, Abe said that he regretted not visiting the shrine while he was prime minister.
+He again refrained from visiting the shrine during the first year of his second stint as prime minister in consideration of improving relations with China and Korea, whose leaders refused to meet with Abe during this time.
 He said on 9 December 2013 that "it is natural that we should express our feelings of respect to the war dead who sacrificed their lives for the nation... but it is my thinking that we should avoid making [Yasukuni visits] political and diplomatic issues".
 In lieu of visiting, Abe sent ritual offerings to the shrine for festivals in April and October 2013, as well as the anniversary of the end of World War II in August 2013.